What is personal information?

 Mandatory data breach reporting

 In accordance with the Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth), we are required to notify you and the Australian Information Commissioner of any Eligible Data Breach.
+Where a notifiable data breach has occurred in New Zealand, we are required to notify you and the New Zealand Privacy Commission in accordance with the Privacy Act 2020.

 An Eligible Data Breach occurs where: